strontic/strontic.github.io/xcyclopedia/library/wininit.exe-4BD4AFF6FD90E92043818B79FDE27F09.md

 ## Possible Misuse

 *The following table contains possible examples of `wininit.exe` being misused.
-While `wininit.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wininit.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --